 Linked to Children’s Interests

 Children learn best when adults incorporate their interests.
 Whenever possible, adults should provide materials that capture children’s interests and extend their learning.
-For example, if a few children are very interested in construction equipment during the summer months, the teacher could turn the sensory table, block area or a portion of the playground into a construction zone.
-Providing hard hats, shovels, measurement tools, gravel or toy construction equipment can help spark children’s imaginations.
-If children are interested in fairy tales, this would be a good opportunity to stock the dress-up area with fancy outfits and “magic” wands, and to include fairy tale books in the library area.
+For example, if a few children are very interested in construction equipment during the summer months, the teacher could turn the sensory table, block area, or a portion of the playground into a construction zone.
+Providing hard hats, shovels, measuring tools, gravel, or toy construction equipment can help spark children’s imaginations.
+If children are interested in fairy tales, this would be a good opportunity to stock the dress-up area with fancy outfits and wands, and to include fairy tale books in the library area.
 You could even offer recycled materials in the art area for children to construct their own fairy tale castles or forts.

-Perhaps a child had her first airplane trip recently, and airplanes and flying have become an interest to other children as well.
+Perhaps a child had their first airplane trip recently, and airplanes and flying have become an interest to other children as well.
 To capture this interest and extend children’s learning in this area, you could do one or more of the following things:

 - Read and display books about airplanes in the library.